elsonrodriguez/harbormaster/README.md

 # Harbormaster

-Harbormaster is a tool to bootstrap Kubernetes on Bare Metal
+Harbormaster is a tool to bootstrap Kubernetes on Bare Metal.
+It creates a boot image which provisions a Cobbler server which in turn provisions Kubernetes via PXE.

 # Requirements